 Tech Target defines data as “information that has been translated into a form that is efficient for movement or processing.
 Relative to today’s computers and transmission media, data is information converted into binary digital form.
 It is acceptable for data to be used as a singular subject or a plural subject.
 Raw data is a term used to describe data in its most basic digital format.”

 Data in its most basic, standalone digital format does not provide information.

 Tech Target defines information as “stimuli that has meaning in some context for its receiver.
 When information is entered into and stored in a computer, it is generally referred to as data.
 After processing — such as formatting and printing — output data can again be perceived as information.
 When information is compiled or used to better understand something or to do something, it becomes knowledge.”

 Data in its most basic, standalone digital format does not provide information.
 But when it’s combined with other data or is manipulated in some way, that’s when the organization derives value from the information — which then leads to knowledge.

 When information is compiled or used to better understand something or to do something, it becomes knowledge.

 Information management is an organizational program that manages the people, processes and technology that provide control over the structure, processing, delivery and usage of information required for management and business intelligence purposes.

 Information, as we know it today, includes both electronic and physical information.
 The organizational structure must be capable of managing this information throughout its life cycle — regardless of source or format (data, paper documents, electronic documents, audio, video, etc.) for delivery through multiple channels that may include mobile phones and online.

-The official definition provided by DAMA International, the professional organization for those in our data management profession, is: “Data Management is the development, execution and supervision of plans, policies, programs and practices that control, protect and enhance the value of data and information assets throughout their life cycles.”
+The official definition provided by DAMA International’s Data Management Book of Knowledge (DMBoK) is: “Data management is the development, execution and supervision of plans, policies, programs and practices that control, protect and enhance the value of data and information assets throughout their life cycles.”